RzHsueh/ATTNDSE/README.md

 # AttentionDSE
-A repository of the paper with Submission ID 67.
+The repository of the AttentionDSE.